 Person first vs identity first

-I use a mix of person first and identity first language when talking about my disability- I am fine with being a person with a visual impairment or a visually impaired person and have no preference for what term people use when talking about disability.
-There is a growing movement to use person-first language within the blind and low vision community, and many people have started using person-first language exclusively, though many academic spaces continue to use identity-first language.
+I use a mix of person first and identity first language when talking about my disability- I am fine with being a person with a visual impairment (person-first) or a visually impaired person (identity-first) and have no preference for what term people use when talking about disability.
+There is a growing movement to use identity-first language within the blind and low vision community, and many people have started using identity-first language exclusively, though many academic spaces continue to use person-first language.

 One language request I do make is to avoid making disability sound miserable or tragic, so I avoid phrases like “suffers from low vision” or “plagued by blindness.”